-THE ROOTS… Home, in my heart, is the mountains of East Tennessee.
+ROOTS… Home, in my heart, is the mountains of East Tennessee.
 Five railroads crossed in Johnson City when the town become known as Little Chicago, boasting Al Capone’s residence.
 Money flowed like moonshine and benefited locals like Fiddlin’ Charlie Bowman.
 As a child, some of the Carter Family played in my Aunt’s front yard.
 So, I learned “I’ll Twine Mid The Ringlets” (I was told it was “Wildwood Flower”).
-There is more to the region than the snap-shot of old time music.
+There is more to the region than the 100 year old snap-shot of old time music.
 In fact, Bluesman Blind Lemon Jefferson played on the streets.
 Blues in the mountains?
 Yep.
 It is where I learned Jazz as well as Rhythm n’ Blues from neighbors.
 Kingsport, like Knoxville, was a hot bed of great, Black musicians like Brownie and Stick McGhee (writer of the iconic “Drinkin’ Wine Spo-Dee-O”).
 The former teamed up with Sonny Terry to create a legendary duo.
-Nope, they don’t usually tell you all of the story.